togglebyte/anathema-guide/src/templates.md

         text "some value: " val "."
     text "end"
 ```
-The above example would render elements as:
+The above example would render:
 ```
-vstack
-    text "start"
-    text "some value: " 1 "."
-    text "some value: " 2 "."
-    text "some value: " 3 "."
-    text "end"
+start
+some value: 1.
+some value: 2.
+some value: 3.
+end
 ```

 For-loops also expose a `loop` variable that is set to the current loop iteration.